OlgaChiotoglou/Power-BI-projects/README.md

 DIVIDE ([Departing Employees],[AVG # of Empoyees])

 **Key insights based on the analysis:**
 * 1. Retention remained stable at 95% over the final three years of the review period, with Directors exhibiting the lowest retention levels and by department Finance and Marketing averaged approximately 95%.
 No significant differences were observed between remote and on-site roles.

 * 2. Over the final three years of the examined period (2019–2022), the cumulative turnover rate was 11.3%, with the highest annual turnover recorded in 2022 at 5%.
 Directors exhibit the highest turnover rate at 16%, while the highest departmental turnover rate reaches 15%.
 Of all employee separations, 85% are voluntary and 15% are involuntary.
-The most common reasons for voluntary departures include better career opportunities, more flexible benefits, and higher compensation.
-These findings suggest that the company should prioritize competitive career development, benefits flexibility, and compensation strategies to retain high-performing employees.
+The most common reasons for voluntary departures include better career opportunities, more flexible benefits and higher compensation.
+These findings suggest that the company should prioritize competitive career development, benefits flexibility and compensation strategies to retain high-performing employees.

 ---